138 Famous Warren Buffett Quotes. Money & Investing Explained

 “It is a terrible mistake for investors with long-term horizons — among them pension funds, college endowments, and savings-minded individuals — to measure their investment’ risk’ by their portfolio’s ratio of bonds to stocks.”

-“Berkshire, in fact, maybe the only company in the Fortune 500 that does not prepare monthly earnings reports or balance sheets.
+“Berkshire may be the only company in the Fortune 500 that does not prepare monthly earnings reports or balance sheets.
 I, of course, regularly view the monthly financial reports of most subsidiaries.
 But Charlie and I

 “Furthermore, Berkshire has no company-wide budget (though many of our subsidiaries find one useful).
 Our lack of such an instrument means that the parent company has never had a quarterly “number” to hit.
 Shunning the use of this bogey sends an important message to our many managers, reinforcing the culture we prize.”

-Warren Buffett’s Best Advice on Success & Life
+On Success & Life

-“The difference between successful people and really successful people is that really successful people say no to almost everything.”
+“The difference between successful people and successful people is that successful people say no to almost everything.”

 A self-deprecating Buffett always maintains that who he is and what he does is not particularly special, just common sense.